sbrb/mysql-react-node-express-crud/README.md

-# mysql-react-node-express-crud
+# MySQL-react-node-express-crud

-### this ts a simple crud operation using modern technology like for backend`nodejs, expressjs, mysql, phpMyadmin`, for frontend took help `react, html, css, js, bootstrap, material icon`.
+### This ts a simple crud operation using modern technology like for backend `nodejs, expressjs, MySQL, and phpMyadmin` and for frontend took help to `react, html, css, js, bootstrap, and material icon`.

-### in backend there is four api like `1. create user, 2. get all users, 3update users and 4. delete users`
+### In the backend there is four api like `1. create user, 2. get all users, 3update users and 4. delete users.`

-### In the frontend there is `1. home page and 2. update page`
+### In the frontend there is `1. home page and 2. update page.`